FISH testing

 FISH testing is done by a pathologist.
 A pathologist is an expert who looks at and identifies cells.

 To do a FISH test the pathologist needs some blood or tissue from your cancer.
-This can be from a sample of tissue (biopsy), blood sample or from when you had surgery to remove your cancer.
+This can be from a biopsy Open a glossary item, a blood sample or from tissue when you had surgery to remove your cancer.

 In the laboratory, the pathologist attaches a dye and ultraviolet light to find and count the gene changes.